Summer Junior English camp in NYC

-Our Summer Junior English Camp in New York is designed for students aged 14 to 17 years old.
-It is a homestay immersion program including general English lessons, full board accommodation in twin rooms in local host families, as well as a full program of supervised activities and excursions.
+Our Summer Junior English camp in New York is designed for students aged 13 to 18 years old.
+The camp includes general English lessons, full board accommodation in twin rooms in a local host family (recruited by us!) or a residence in the heart of Brooklyn Heights, as well as a full program of supervised activities and excursions.

-Our teachers are qualified, experienced and use an action-based, communicative method to encourage students to interact and use the language as much as possible, both in and out of class.
-There is a maximum of 15 students per class, grouped together according to level.
+Our teachers are qualified, experienced, and use an action-based, communicative method to encourage students to interact and use the language as much as possible.
+There is a maximum of 8 students per class, grouped together according to level.

 Click here for more info on our Year-round English classes for Adults.

 2023 Start Dates:

 Homestay: June 25th, July 09th and July 23rd (2-4 weeks)

 Residence: July 09th (2 or 4 weeks) and July 23rd (2 weeks)

 Free day with host family / activity in residence